Biological states associated with mental and brain health

 The process of neurogenesis (ie growth of new neurons) is at least partly dependent on a protein called ‘brain derived neurotrophic factor’ (BDNF).
 BDNF is present in most parts of the brain, particularly the hippocampus – the area responsible for mood and cognition.

-Interestingly, experimental and observational studies show decreased levels of BDNF in stress, serious mental illness and in neurodegenerative disorders, indicating impaired brain plasticity.
+Studies show decreased levels of BDNF in stress, serious mental illness and in neurodegenerative disorders, indicating impaired brain plasticity.
 Similarly, decreased levels of BDNF and smaller hippocampal volumes have been repeatedly associated with poor diet, linking concepts of diet and brain plasticity.
-Experimental studies in animals also show that diet has a significant impact on BDNF levels and memory functions that are dependent on the hippocampus.

 Oxidative and nitrosative stress